 Most of us spend a lot of time on social media.
-The average American spends 144 minutes a day on social media platforms like Facebook and Instagram, keeping up with friends, family, and that one actor who was really good in that one movie.
+In fact, the average American spends 144 minutes a day on social media platforms such as Facebook, Instagram, and Twitter—keeping up with friends, family, and that one actor who was really good in that one movie.
 No matter how you use social media, it is hard to ignore the drastic impact it has had on all of our lives.

-Here are our tips for using social media during a custody battle:
+Below are a few tips for using social media during a custody battle:

-- Don't.
-If you can, stay off of social media during your custody case.
-Unless your job depends on utilizing social media, try and go radio silent as much as you can.
+- Avoid using it entirely: If you can, stay off of social media during your custody case.
+While certain jobs require utilizing social media, try and go radio silent as much as you can.

-- Don't disparage your ex.
+- Don't disparage your ex or your children.
 The court frowns on certain kinds of behavior, such as disparaging your ex or derogatory statements about parenting on social media.

 - Be careful about what you post.
 As we mentioned earlier, we suggest refraining from posting on social media.
 If you do decide to post, think about the content.
 You don’t know the judge or their sense of humor.
-If you make a joke on social media about how you hate parenting, the judge may interpret it as a knock on your skills as a caregiver.
-Avoid posting anything the court may interpret wrongly or that puts you in a bad light such as partying or using alcohol or drugs.
+If you make a joke on social media about parenting, the judge may interpret it as a knock on your skills as a caregiver.
+Additionally, avoid posting anything the court may interpret wrongly or that puts you in a bad light such as partying or using alcohol or drugs.

-- Don't text about the case.
-If you text or private message (PM) a friend or family member about the case and they give that information to your ex's attorney, those texts can be used against you in court.
+- Don't text or direct message (DM) about the case.
+If you text or direct message (DM) a friend or family member about the case and they give that information to your ex's attorney, those texts can be used against you in court.
 Talk with your lawyer and come up with a response you can use when someone texts you to ask how the custody battle is going.